Nutrition Counseling to build a healthy relationship with food, body, and self

 Owner and Nutrition Therapist

-For 25 years, I have been privileged to provide individualized nutrition counseling as a Registered Dietitian Nutritionist (RDN) in the east Tennessee area.
+For over 25 years, I have been privileged to provide individualized nutrition counseling as a Registered Dietitian Nutritionist (RDN) in the east Tennessee area.
 I am also a Certified Eating Disorder Registered Dietitian (CEDRD).

 I completed my Bachelor of Science in Dietetics at the University of Mississippi in Oxford, Mississippi and obtained my Master of Science in Nutrition with a minor in Exercise Science while completing a Dietetic Internship from the University of Tennessee in Knoxville.